metadata101/dcat-ap/README.md

 * [`src/main/plugin/dcat-ap/update-fixed-info.xsl`](src/main/plugin/dcat-ap/update-fixed-info.xsl) in template `<xsl:template name="add-namespaces">`

+TODO Q:
-TODO Q: Order of element? important of not?
+* Order of element? important of not?
+* Need to add the element to the reorder update-fixed-info
+*

 ### Vocabularies